Camden, New Jersey: Government

+Camden's City Hall opened in 1931.

 Since July 1, 1961, the city has operated within the Faulkner Act, formally known as the Optional Municipal Charter Law, under a Mayor-Council form of government.
-Since 1994, the city has been divided into four council districts, with a single council member elected from each of the four districts and three council members being elected at-large; previously, the entire council was elected at-large.
+Since 1994, the city has been divided into four council districts; previously, the entire council was elected at-large.
+Elected officials are elected to four-year terms in odd-numbered years, with the mayor and the three at-large seats up for election together and the four ward seats up for vote two years later.

-Camden's City Hall opened in 1931.

-As of 2024, the Mayor of Camden is Democrat Victor Carstarphen, whose term of office ends December 31, 2025.
-Members of the City Council are Council President Angel Fuentes (D, 2025; at large), Vice President Sheila Davis (D, 2025; at large), Arthur Barclay (D, 2027; Ward 1), Christopher R. Collins (D, 2027; Ward 2), Falio Leyba-Martinez (D, 2027; Ward 3), Jannette Ramos (D, 2027; Ward 4) and Noemi G. Soria-Perez (D, 2025; at large).
+As of 2026, the Mayor of Camden is Democrat Victor Carstarphen, whose term of office ends December 31, 2029.
+Members of the City Council are Council President Angel Fuentes (D, 2029; at large), Vice President Sheila Davis (D, 2029; at large), Arthur Barclay (D, 2027; Ward 1), Christopher R. Collins (D, 2027; Ward 2), Falio Leyba-Martinez (D, 2027; Ward 3), Jannette Ramos (D, 2027; Ward 4) and Noemi G. Soria-Perez (D, 2029; at large).

 It was home to the Norcross brothers, three brothers who have dominated Southern Jersey democratic politics for the past 25 years, until legal troubles in 2024 led them to take a backseat.
 The city has had its struggles with corruption throughout its political history.
 Three Camden mayors have been jailed for corruption: Angelo Errichetti, Arnold Webster, and Milton Milan.